- Home

 It may take some time to get used to seeing and feeling the differences in your body.
 You may find that having a breast reconstruction or wearing a breast prosthesis improves your self-confidence.
 However, you may prefer to concentrate on accepting the changes in your body without wearing a prosthesis or having breast reconstruction.

 Changing your clothing and using accessories might make you feel more confident when wearing a breast prosthesis.
-If you have a reconstruction, it will take time to adjust to the different way a reconstructed breast looks, feels or moves.
+If you have a reconstruction, it will take time to adjust to the different way a reconstructed breast looks, feels and moves.
 The appearance of the breast will improve with time as scars heal and fade.
-Some women say it takes 3–12 months after reconstruction to feel better about their body image.
+It may take some time for you to adjust to the changes to your body image after reconstruction.

 Talking to health professionals